 Essential Tools Recap

 Now that you have a list of essential tools to purchase, consider making a calendar to schedule regular maintenance checks.
 For example, you can inspect the interior paint once every three months or check the door screws every six months.
-While you’re making your maintenance schedule, be sure to give Perfect Power Wash a call every spring to clean the exterior of your home.
+While you’re making your maintenance schedule, be sure to give the pros at Perfect Power Wash a call every spring to clean the exterior of your home.
 A power wash will help prevent your siding from harmful algae, as well as keep it clean.

 Questions?
 We’re here for you, 7 days a week.